Honors note bravery, exemplary service

 Nominations are accepted for a variety of deeds.

 Honors often cover heroic or life-saving acts off-duty.
-Years of exceptional service may bring an honor.
+Years of exceptional service may also bring an honor.

 The nomination should clearly outline the exceptional nature of a nominee’s actions.
 An extra page may be included if an explanation requires more room.